ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 # 2. Security

+DLT security is one of the most, if not the most important characteristic of a DLT.
+Therefore, great care has to be taken in its defintion, startting with the utilized cryptographic alogrithms and their implementations.

 **[R1]**	A DLT utilized in a BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.

 The usage of cryptographic libraries that successfully passed the National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program (CMVP) is recommended.